mbcrump/mbcrump-blog/_posts/2018-05-21-azure-tips-and-tricks125.md

 }
 ```

-Go into the IoT Hub that you created, select Endpoints, click on the events endpoint and copy the **Event Hub-compatible endpoint** and also the **Event Hub-compatible name** to notepad somewhere.
+Go into the IoT Hub that you created, select Built-in endpoints, and copy the **Event Hub-compatible endpoint** to notepad somewhere.

 <img style="border:3px solid #021a40" src="/files/iotbutton28.png">

-Now append the endpoint with the name.
 For example mine is `Endpoint=sb://xxxservicebus.windows.net/;SharedAccessKeyName=xxx=;EntityPath=myioteventhubcompatiblename`.
 Now copy that into the **IoTHubConnectionString** field in our  `local.settings.json`.

 If you run the application now, you'll see our function can accept messages.
 So go ahead and press your IoT Button and you should see something return.